microbuilderz/AWS/CoudPractitioner/AWS-course.md

 are a custimization of EC2 instances.

+### Storage Gateway

+Brige between on premise data and cloud.
 ### EBS Storage

 EBS storage is a network drive , One EBS volume can be attached to a single instance.